wechuli/python-deepdive/Part 1/Section 04 - Numeric Types/notes.md

 - Numbers can be represented as base-10 integers and fractions

 The same problem that occurs when trying to represent 1/3 using a decimal expansion also happens when trying to represent certain numbers using a binary expansion.
 Some numbers that do have a finite decimal representation, do not have a finite binary representation and some do

+### Coercing to Integers

+data loss in all cases.

+- truncation - simply returns the integer portion of the number, int constructor uses the trunc operation
+- floor - the floor of a number is the largest integer less than (or equal to) the number - same as trunc for positive numbers but different when dealing with negative numbers
+- ceiling - the ceiling of a number is the smallest integer greater than (or equal to) the number.
+- rounding - python provides a built-in rounding function.
+This will round the number x to the closest mutliple of 10 -n

+#### Banker's Rounding
+- **IEEE 754 Standard** - rounds to the nearest value, with ties rounded to the nearest value with an even least significant digit.
+Banker's rounding is less biased rounding than ties away from zero.